The future of healthcare is digital.

 Get ready with the Learning Health System Academy.

-The University of Melbourne is offering a new professional development program to equip healthcare professionals with the skills to identify best practice and improve patient outcomes.
+University of Melbourne offers a new professional development program to equip clinicians with the skills to identify best digital health and data-driven practice and improve patient outcomes.

-Participants will gain skills in using routinely collected clinical data to generate new knowledge and to design and implement digital solutions to real clinical problems.
+Fellows gain skills and experience in using routinely collected clinical data to generate new knowledge and to design and implement digitally-enabled solutions to real clinical problems.

 - build our healthcare workforce capacity for data-driven and digital health-enabled clinical practice improvement

-Learning Healthcare Systems are an accepted model for healthcare practice and quality improvement.
+Learning Health Systems are an accepted model for healthcare practice and quality improvement.

-Key features of a Learning Healthcare System are:
+Key features of a Learning Health System are: